Paley-type matrices and $1$-factorizations of complete graphs: Introduction

 For convenience, we denote $\ell(\{x,y\})$ by $\ell(x,y)$.
 For edges incident to the centre $c$, we set $\ell(c,x) := \infty$ for any $x\in \F_p$ so that an edge incident to $c$ can never share its length with an edge inside $\F_p$.

-A key observation in \cite{BOP19} is that the rows of the matrix $L$ are cyclic permutations of the first row.
+A key observation in \cite{BOP19} is that the rows of the matrix $L_p$ are cyclic permutations of the first row.
 This suggests a cyclic method.
-Starting from a single $1$-factor $F_1$ on $\mathbb{F}_p\cup\{c\}$ corresponding to row $1$ of $H_p$, one hopes to obtain an entire $1$-factorization by translating that $1$-factor through $\mathbb{F}_p$ (while fixing $c$).
+Starting from a single $1$-factor $F_1$ on $\mathbb{F}_p\cup\{c\}$ corresponding to row $1$ of $H_p$, one hopes to obtain an entire $1$-factorization by translating that $1$-factor through $\mathbb{F}_p$ while fixing $c$.
 For such a translation to cover each edge exactly once, it is equivalent to the following condition: $F_1$ must contain, within $\F_p$, exactly one edge $\{i,j\}$ of each possible length

 with edges incident to $c$ assigned $\infty$.
 Thus, this viewpoint forces a purely combinatorial requirement that all selected edges in $F_1$ have pairwise distinct lengths.
 On the other hand, note that $(H_p)_{1,c}=-1, (H_p)_{1,0}=1$, and $(H_p)_{1,j}=\big(\frac{j}{p}\big)$ for each $j\in \F_p^*$.
-Thus, $F_1$ is compatible with the sign pattern of $H_p$ precisely when each edge in $F_1$ joins a quadratic residue and a quadratic non-residue, where we conveniently view $0$ as a quadratic residue since $(H_p)_{1,0}=1$, and $c$ as a quadratic non-residue since $(H_p)_{1,c}=-1$.
-These observations led to the formulation of the following problem.
+Thus, under restriction \textup{(R1)}, each edge in $F_1$ joins a quadratic residue and a quadratic non-residue, while under restriction \textup{(R2)}, each edge joins either two quadratic residues or two quadratic non-residues, where we conveniently view $0$ as a quadratic residue since $(H_p)_{1,0}=1$, and $c$ as a quadratic non-residue since $(H_p)_{1,c}=-1$.
+These observations led to the formulation of the following two problems.

+\begin{problem} [\cite{BOP19}, Problem 2.2 (P1)] Let $p$ be an odd prime.
+View $0$ as a quadratic residue, and $c$ as a quadratic non-residue.
+Is there a $1$-factor $F$ of $K_{p+1}$ with vertex set $\F_p \cup \{c\}$ such that \begin{enumerate} \item each edge in $F$ joins either two quadratic residues or two quadratic non-residues, and \item the lengths of the edges in $F$ are pairwise distinct? \end{enumerate} \end{problem}

 \begin{problem} [\cite{BOP19}, Problem 2.2 (P2)] Let $p$ be an odd prime.
 View $0$ as a quadratic residue, and $c$ as a quadratic non-residue.
 Is there a $1$-factor $F$ of $K_{p+1}$ with vertex set $\F_p \cup \{c\}$ such that \begin{enumerate} \item each edge in $F$ joins a quadratic residue and a quadratic non-residue, and \item the lengths of the edges in $F$ are pairwise distinct? \end{enumerate} \end{problem}